-The Georgia Department of Natural Resources Coastal Resources Division utilizes a near shore red drum survey which encompasses state and federal waters off the coast of Georgia and northeast Florida.
-Current sampling occurs in waters off the Altamaha River drainage in Georgia to the St. Johns River drainage in Florida.
+The Georgia Department of Natural Resources Coastal Resources Division utilizes a near shore red drum survey which encompasses state and federal waters off the coast of Georgia.
+Current sampling occurs in waters of Doboy Sound to St. Mary's in Georgia.
 Initiated in 2006, this pilot survey has examined the effects of bait type and hook size on species selectivity as well as examining spatial and temporal effects on catch rates.
 The survey also produces abundance estimates for shark species found offshore.

-Sampling is conducted monthly from April through December.
-From April through August, 25 stations are sampled each month in waters off southeast Georgia.
-From September through November, 35 stations are sampled each month, 10 of which are in waters off northeast Florida.
-Stations are randomly chosen from a subset of sites identified as areas with high encounter probabilities for April through August sampling events.
-From September through December, three strata are delineated off Georgia (inshore; near shore; offshore) and sampling efforts are proportionally allocated to match the emigration pattern of adult reds.
-Stations sampled off Florida are randomly sampled from sites with high encounter probabilities.
+Sampling is conducted monthly from June through December.
+Thirty-five stations are sampled each month in waters off southeast Georgia.
+Stations are randomly chosen from a subset of sites identified as areas with high encounter probabilities.
+Three strata are delineated off Georgia (inshore; near shore; offshore) and sampling efforts are proportionally allocated to match the emigration pattern of adult reds.
 All stations are sampled during daylight hours and are generally located in water depths between 13 and 65 feet.

 The longline is deployed from the R/V Marguerite, a 47’ offshore vessel.
 The mainline is made of 600 lb. monofilament and is approx. ½ nautical mile in length.
 A total of 60 droplines are attached to the mainline, where each dropline consists of a longline snap, 1.5 ft of 200 lb. monofilament, and a 12/0 circle hook on the terminal end.
 Hooks are not offset and have barbs depressed.
 The total soak time is 30 minutes with half of the hooks baited with squid and the other half baited with mullet.
 Soak times is 30 minutes in duration, measured from second anchor deployment to first anchor retrieval.